vvij86/churn_predictions/readme.txt

-Thanks.
-This helps.
-For the ML dataset preparation, I understand full rollover out can be treated as not retained/churn, partial rollover out can be treated as churn risk or FUM leakage, and dormant/inactive members should still be treated as retained if they have FUM and remain with us.
-To finalize the FRS and ML target definition, can you please confirm the below remaining points:
+Yes.
+Ask only major pending questions, simple one by one.
+You can send this to Taj:

+Hi Taj, thanks for the earlier clarification.
+Based on your response and the BRS, I have noted the confirmed points.
+To finalize the FRS for retention rate ML scope, I need confirmation only on the below major pending questions:

-Should retention/churn be measured at member level or account level?
+1. Should the retention/churn prediction be done at member level, account level, or both?

-Can we use rolling 12 months as the standard time period?
-Can full rollover out and account closure be treated as churn/not retained?
-Should partial rollover out be treated as churn risk only, not full churn?
-How should death and transfer to another scheme be classified?
+2. What is the exact retention rate formula we should use for this ML use case?

+3. For account closure, should we treat it as churn/not retained only when the member has fully exited or fully rolled over out?

+4. For death cases, should we exclude them from churn calculation, or treat them as not retained only if the account/FUM is fully exited?

+5. For FUM retention, can we calculate it as:
-Can FUM retention rate be calculated as FUM retained at end of period / FUM at start of period?
+   FUM at end of 12-month period / FUM at start of 12-month period?

+6. For ML target label, can we define it like below?
+   Retained = member/account remains with Mercer and has FUM at the end of 12 months Not retained/churn = full rollover out or account closure due to full exit Churn risk/FUM leakage = partial rollover outThis avoids asking already answered items like 12 months, full rollover, partial rollover, and dormant/inactive.